mick2004/spark-scala/README.md

 # spark-scala
 Spark examples written in scala</br>
-It contains various examples along with file written in Scala.
+It contains various examples on Map,Filter,ReduceByKey,Broadcast Variable etc. along with file written in Scala.